Arathurs/Merge-Two-Sorted-Lists/README.md

 #### Solutions

 ##### Solution 1:
-``The JavaScript solution in mergeTwoListsSC.js uses an iterative bread-first approach, beating 96.9% of all previous Leetcode submissions.``
+``The highest performing JavaScript solution in 'mergeTwoLists'.js, uses an iterative bread-first approach, beating 99.3% of all previous Leetcode submissions.``

 ##### Solution 2:
 ``The JavaScript solution in mergeTwoListsIBF.js uses an iterative bread-first approach, beating 96.9% of all previous Leetcode submissions.``